 Think Co-Op and MDF First: The Five Forces of Partner Captivity – Part 2

-This article explores the five forces of Partner Captivity and how differing interests between Brands and Partners can create misalignment.
+This article is part two in the Think Co-Op and MDF First series.
+It explores the five forces of Partner captivity and how differing interests between Brands and Partners can create misalignment.
 Find out how to better align your advertising with your Channel Sales goals:

 - Discover why non-captive Partners need incentives to force alignment to the Brand’s goals.